 Leah Brogan, PhD is an Associate Fellow at the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia (CHOP).
-She collaborates with colleagues from the Violence Prevention Initiative (VPI) on projects related to adolescent behavioral health screening in the emergency department and the effectiveness of a family-based traumatic stress intervention in reducing posttraumatic stress in assault-injured youth receiving services through the Violence Intervention Program (VIP).
+She collaborates with colleagues from the Center for Violence Prevention (CVP) on projects related to adolescent behavioral health screening in the emergency department and the effectiveness of a family-based traumatic stress intervention in reducing posttraumatic stress in assault-injured youth receiving services through the Violence Intervention Program (VIP).

 Dr. Brogan is also a Stoneleigh Foundation Emerging Leader Fellow in the Juvenile Justice Research and Reform Lab at Drexel University.
 In this role, she is establishing a technical assistance mentorship team model to support the expansion of the Graduated Response approach to juvenile probation statewide in Pennsylvania.
 Her research interests include the implementation and dissemination of evidence-based interventions with justice-involved youth to reduce health risk behaviors and violence involvement.